Caricature, cartoon drawing of Jacinda Ardern PM / prime minister of New Zealand

-Caricature of New Zealand PM – Prime Minister Jacinda Ardern.
-Portrait of Jacinda Ardern.
+Caricature of New Zealand PM – Prime Minister Jacinda Arden.
+Portrait of Jacinda Arden.

 Painting of Leonardo da Vinci, “Lady with Ermine” painted in 1490 s.
 This is replica of portrait Lady with Ermine in water colours, done by Nahid Sikander.

 Logo Design for Myself Nahid Sikander Ansari – NSA

 Linoleum printing process

 Hi Friends, I remember when I was in Fine Art College at Jamia Millia Islamia University, Okhla, New Delhi, India; I have done linoleum printing on paper, and I hope you also remember this workshop.
 It was a class assignment for us to make a design and transfer it to lino, engrave it and apply colour and print it.
 If you are an art student you can memorize that how you did this Lino printing.
 After a long time I am again doing this linoleum printing in Icat college where I am working as a faculty.